pbayer/DiscreteEventsCompanion.jl/docs/src/events.md

 ### Current data

-But in simulations most often we want our actions at execution time to get the current data.
+In simulations most often we want our actions at execution time to get the current data.
 To achieve this, we change our `ff` closure:

 ```julia
 julia> ff = fun(f, ()->a, ()->b, ()->c)  # capture the data at execution time